 After each group has spoken, ask if anyone would like to change their group based on what they have heard.
 If anyone changes, ask them if they would like to share briefly why they switched.
 Then, move onto the next round.

-This exercise is as much about listening and how differences can often arise from misunderstanding as much as they can arise from genuine differences.
-Many people who go to the same corner will find they are there for very different reasons.
+NOTE: This exercise is as much about listening and how differences can often arise from misunderstanding as much as they can arise from genuine differences.
+Many people who go to the same corner may find out during group discussion that they are there for very different reasons.

-Part 8) Closing
+Part 7) Closing